This rose gold tulip flower necklace emulates love and voyage. A floral path that led me to the gardens of multicolored tulips in the Netherlands.

 When designing this tulip flower necklace, I wanted to interpret the beauty and harmony of the tulip flower by combining gold finishes and enamel.

-A flower with satin finished petals bordered by light and its stem shielded by a gradient of pink enamel from light to dark in 22k rose gold vermeil.
+A flower with satin finished petals bordered by light and its stem shielded by a gradient of pink enamel from light to dark in 22k rose gold plated on sterling silver.
 This tulip flower collection also includes a pair of earrings.

 This tulip flower necklace are for the delicate and romantic woman like a painting from the Rijksmuseum in Amsterdam.